AudioKit/AudioKit/docs/AKSampler.md

 * To ensure the sampler keeps looping even after each note is released (very important with such short samples), we call `setLoop(thruRelease: true)`.

 ## AKSampleFileDescriptor and loadCompressedSampleFile()
 *AKSampleFileDescriptor*, used in calls to `loadCompressedSampleFile()` is very simple.
 Like *AKSampleDataDescriptor*, it has an *AKSampleDescriptor* property, to which it simply adds a `String` property `path`.
-Here's an example of using `loadCompressedSampleFile()`, taken from the AKSampler demo program:
+Here's an example of using `loadCompressedSampleFile()`, taken from the Sampler demo program:

     private func loadCompressed(baseURL: URL,
                              noteNumber: MIDINoteNumber,